 People living with chronic conditions may find that a few sessions close together followed by monthly, or quarterly maintenance visits are effective additions to their self-care plan.
 Healers and caregivers may find that sessions can help them expand their self-care routines, prevent burn-out and stay grounded in their work.
-We offer packages for healers, helpers and caregivers looking to move deeper into their own healing.

 What does it mean to be trauma-informed?